 So eating too much soy confuses your body into thinking it has enough estrogen in supply already and signals for your endocrine system to slow down production of your own estrogen.
 If the body slows estrogen production, the production of LH (luteinizing hormone) is also affected, which prevents the body from triggering ovulation.
 If you were told you have low estrogen levels you may have thought it made sense to supplement with soy, but it is better to encourage your body to make more of its own estrogen.

 - Alcohol + Caffeine: I know, this one is often the hardest for people.
-But both alcohol and caffeine cause inflammation, stimulate your adrenals (and not in a good way), have short-term negative effects on insulin sensitivity, and may even be linked to decreased fertility.
-In fact, caffeine causes cyst formation in the breasts and ovaries and disrupts your entire hormonal cascade for 24 hours. source Meanwhile, alcohol raises estrogen levels, clogs up your liver, drains the adrenals and disrupts your blood sugar function.
+But both alcohol and caffeine stimulate your adrenals (and not in a good way), have short-term negative effects on insulin sensitivity, and may even be linked to decreased fertility.
+In fact, caffeine can cause cyst formation in the breasts and ovaries and disrupts your entire hormonal cascade for 24 hours. (source) Meanwhile, alcohol raises estrogen levels, clogs up your liver, drains the adrenals and disrupts your blood sugar function.
 So try to limit your daily coffee habit to 1-2 cups max (or switch to decaf or herbal tea), and alcohol to no more than 1-2 drinks per day, max.
 Even better if you can go booze-free a few nights a week.
-Red wine is usually the best choice for PCOS gals–twist my arm 😉
+Red wine is usually the best choice for PCOS gals–twist my arm. 😉

 PCOS Diet for Insulin Resistance

-If you have PCOS and you’ve tried everything to lose weight without success, you may also have insulin resistance–the two conditions are linked, and in fact, women with PCOS are often found to have higher than normal insulin levels.
+If you have PCOS, you may also have insulin resistance–the two conditions are linked, and in fact, women with PCOS are often found to have higher than normal insulin levels.

 What does this mean?
-Without getting overly technical, it means that our bodies tend to over-respond to glucose, aka sugar, (which is what carbs are converted to when eaten), causing a release of too much insulin.
+Without getting overly technical, it means that our bodies tend to over-respond to glucose, aka sugar, causing a release of too much insulin.

 Insulin is produced by your pancreas and it helps your cells convert glucose into energy.
 When our bodies start producing too much insulin to keep up with all the sugar in our bloodstream, our cells become resistant, meaning they’re not able to effectively convert insulin into energy.

-This results in weight gain, excess androgen production from our ovaries and other less than desirable symptoms.
+This results in weight gain and excess androgen production from our ovaries.

 If you’re not sure if you have insulin resistance, schedule a blood test to check for fastin glucose, fasting insulin and Hemoglobin A1C levels.
 Here are ideal ranges: